crossplane/docs/content/master/concepts/composition.md

 connection secrets of the managed resources they compose.
 This is a common source of confusion because several things need to align for it to work:

-1. The XR/claim's connection secret keys must be declared by the XRD.
+1. The **claim** must specify the secret where the aggregated connection details should be written
+    * This is the `spec.writeConnectionSecretToRef` field in a claim
+1. The **composite resource** must define which connection details to aggregate from its children and publish to the claim
+    * This is the `spec.connectionSecretKeys` field in a composite resource
-1. The `Composition` must specify how to derive connection details from each composed resource.
+1. The **composition** must define where to write its aggregated connection details
-1. If connection details are derived from a composed resource's connection secret that composed resource must specify its `writeConnectionSecretToRef`.
-1. The claim and XR must both specify a `writeConnectionSecretToRef`.
+    * This is the `spec.writeConnectionSecretsToNamespace` field in the composition
+1. Each child **composed resource** must define the connection details it publishes and where to write them
+    * These are the `connectionDetails` and `base.spec.writeConnectionSecretToRef` fields of the composed resources

 Finally, you can't currently edit a XRD's supported connection details.
 The XRD's `spec.connectionSecretKeys` is effectively immutable.
 This may change in